Harmonised competitiveness indicator

 A further deterioration followed between September 2017 and September 2018 (higher HCI values).
 The currencies of Turkey, Russia, India and Sweden, in particular, became cheaper in relation to the euro.

-Between October 2018 and May 2019 (most recent figures) competitiveness again slightly improved (lower HCI values).
-This is mainly because the currencies of China, India, the US and, to a lesser extent, Japan, are becoming more expensive.
-The Venezuelan bolivar became noticeably cheaper, but this country has too little sway in the HCI.
+Between October 2018 and February 2020 competitiveness slightly improved (lower HCI values).
+This is mainly because the currencies of China, the US and the UK, and to a lesser extent India, Turkey and Japan, have risen in value.